daqnext/meson-grants/.github/ISSUE_TEMPLATE/1st.md

 ---
 name: Meson Grant Application 1st Tier
-about: Submit this issue to apply for a 1st Tier: Lay the foundation for the community
+about: "Submit this issue to apply for a 1st Tier: Lay the foundation for the community"
 title: <Your Title Here>
 labels: Meson Grant 1st Tier
 assignees: bitruss